At 3 p.m., 15 million kids have no place to go after school

 We believe that all kids deserve #GreatFutures.
 When school's out, Clubs are in.
 That's why we're mobilizing to take action so no child or teen goes unsafe or unguided.

 Discover the importance of out-of-school time

-Read our CEO's editorial on the critical role of after-school and summer hours for young people.
+Read our former CEO's editorial on the critical role of after-school and summer hours for young people.

 Learn about our impact